smartschat/cort/COREFERENCE.md

 We provide models trained on CoNLL-2012 shared task data, and evaluate these models.

 ### Model Downloads

+Right now these models can only be loaded unter Python 3, I'll update the models for Python 2 compatibility as soon as possible.

 * Mention Pair
     * <a href="http://smartschat.de/downloads/pair-model-train.obj">trained on train</a>